federicomenaquintero/gnome-online-coc/gnome-code-of-conduct-reporter-guide.md

 # Procedure For Reporting Code of Conduct Incidents

-If you believe someone has violated the [GNOME online Code of Conduct](LINK), we encourage you to report it.
+If you believe someone has violated the [GNOME Code of Conduct](LINK), we encourage you to report it.
 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
 We are fine with receiving reports where we decide to take no action for the sake of creating a safer community.

 You can make a report by emailing <code-of-conduct-committee@gnome.org>.
 Your report will be received by the following GNOME online Code of Conduct committee members: